What are the options for charging your EV?

 How to Install Workplace Charging Stations

 If you want to install at least one charging point at your place of work, there are a few things you will want to do.
-If you're looking for funding, you can start by following the steps that are recommended to follow before applying for the Workplace Charging Scheme.
+If you're looking for funding, you can start by following the steps that are recommended by the government for the Workplace Charging Scheme.

 It's recommended that you: